maheshj01/searchfield/CONTRIBUTING.md

 ### Publishing (Optional for contributors)

 This part is mainly applicable to the maintainer of the repository but you are welcome to make the below changes which are required to publish the package.
-When publishing a new release of this package ensure sure all the check list are completed.
+When publishing a new release of this package ensure all the checklist are completed.

-✅ Update the version in readme, pubspec.yaml, and update the changelog ✅ Make sure the documentation is updated as per the new changes.
+- ✅ Update the version in readme, pubspec.yaml, and update the changelog
+- ✅ Make sure the documentation is updated as per the new changes.
-✅ Make sure existing and new tests are passing by running `flutter test` ✅ Make sure the code is well formatted.
+- ✅ Make sure existing and new tests are passing by running `flutter test`
+- ✅ Make sure the code is well formatted.
-✅ ensure there are no linter warnings by running `flutter analyze` ✅ Tag a package release in github [related to #Issue 103](https://github.com/maheshmnj/searchfield/issues/103) ✅ Publish the package by running `flutter pub publish --dry-run` and `flutter pub publish`
+- ✅ ensure there are no linter warnings by running `flutter analyze`
+- ✅ Tag a package release in github [related to #Issue 103](https://github.com/maheshmnj/searchfield/issues/103)
+- ✅ Publish the package by running `flutter pub publish --dry-run` and `flutter pub publish`